AdriFern/adrifern/README.md

 Some of the projects I'm currently involved in:

 - Social media and email marketing
-- Media strategies (owned and paid)
+- Media strategies (owned, earned and paid)
-- Managing earned media
+- Managing marketing websites
 - Reporting and analytics
 - Campaign testing and optimization